tleyden/tleyden.github.io/source/_posts/2014-10-25-cuda-6-dot-5-on-aws-gpu-instance-running-ubuntu-14-dot-04.markdown

 ## Building from scratch

-Of if you prefer to build your own instance from scratch, keep reading.
+Or if you prefer to build your own instance from scratch, keep reading.

 Create a new EC2 instance: